masontan18/api-request-crypto-price/README.md

 - Retrieve prices from Binance: Use a SDK (node-binance-api)
 - Use async-await
 - Use .env (dotenv)
-      - .env should include 2 variables below:
+      It should include 2 variables below:
             YOUR_NAME="apikey"
             API_KEY= <Get Your Own key> via login to APILayer > choose and subscribe "Exchange Rates Data API" > go "Setting" and copy API_KEY
 - All functions tested with JEST